Vegetarian Friendly Restaurants in Nagasaki Prefecture

 However, vegetarian visitors to Nagasaki Prefecture need not worry, as there are a diverse range of locations that serve vegetarian and vegan food.
 These restaurants, located all over the prefecture, serve everything from traditional temple cuisine to macrobiotic and organic dishes.
 Enjoy the best of Nagasaki's fresh produce and creative, passionate chefs.

-*The restaurants listed below are in operation as of January 2021.
+Restaurants list below are in operation as of January 2021.
 Menu prices may be subject to change*.

 Enjoy a very unique opportunity to experience traditional vegetarian food at one of Nagasaki's most important temples.
 The Chinese-influenced temple cuisine, known as fucha ryōri, is still served at the Zen Buddhist Kōfuku-ji temple today.
 The restaurant does not operate during the summer months (closed May to September).
 For both lunch and dinner, booking at least a week in advance is essential.
 In general, only group bookings of about ten people are accepted.